KenKundert/epstein/README.rst

-Critique of "The Moral Case for Fossil Fuels" by Alex Epstein
+Critique of *The Moral Case for Fossil Fuels* by Alex Epstein
 =============================================================

 I tried to read this book when it was recommended by a friend.
 Reviews on Amazon